 I completed the core program at the Upright Citizen's Brigade, and have been exploring other classes in their advanced program.
 I frequently perform with the indie teams "Mystery Machine," "I Believe In You, Peter," and "Meg Ryan Reynolds".

-You can frequently see me hanging out on the Machinima Live show "VR Power Hour," where I join Rob and Nadav in the testing out the latest Virtual Reality games.
+In late 2017 to 2018 I was seen on the "VR Power Hour," where I join Rob and Nadav in the testing out the latest Virtual Reality games.
 By mid 2018 I was brought on full time as a producer and host.